espruino/BangleApps/apps/game1024/README.md

 # Play the game of 1024

-Move the tiles by swiping left, righth, up- or downward over the watchface.
+Move the tiles by swiping left, right, up- or downward over the watchface.

 When two tiles with the same number are squashed together they will add up as exponentials: